 A life full of relish is necessarily a beautiful life.
 And a life full of relish doesn't mean simply doing one's job well.
 It also means eating well and enjoying the various cultural offerings available.
 My idea is to bring this life full of relish to the fore at the Grand Ferdinand.

 The Viennese have always had exceptionally high standards.
 Second-best has never been good enough.
 Whether in music, literature, theatre or handicrafts, and especially cuisine.
 Perfection has been the ultimate goal for everyone and in all things.
 So nothing seemed more logical to me than to choose this ambition to create something grand as the fundamental attitude behind the Grand Ferdinand.
 Emperor's soup, devilled eggs in the 1898 Prague style, table-side Tafelspitz service, veal shank in the style of Maria Theresa, minced meat fritters à la Metternich, violet ice cream and much more.
 Believe me, you'll enjoy it.

 In many grand hotels, exclusivity is a part of every gesture.
 For me, hotels have a cultural role to fulfil: they should be open to anyone and everyone.
 Yes, we have a suite for EUR 1,500 a night.
-But we also offer beds in our beautiful eight-bed room for EUR 30 a night – can be booked on Airbnb.
+But we also offer beds in our beautiful eight-bed room starting from EUR 50 a night – can be booked on Airbnb.

 London & New York